0xPanda42/conti-leaks/README.md

 # conti-leaks

-Project that aims to help the cybersecurity community #OSINT.

-Contains aggregated conversations from Conti leaks, translated from Russian to English and French.
+Contains aggregated conversations from Conti leaks, translated from Russian to English and French with Google Translate (some can be missing).

+Source: OSINT
+Aims to help the cybersecurity community.

+Available in JSON and TXT formats.

 # Overview

+At this moment:
+Total msg: 60694
+Total msg (translated fr): 6260
+Total msg (translated en): 6187

 | ACCOUNT                                                                | NB DST | TOTAL MSG |
 | ---------------------------------------------------------------------- |:------:|:---------:|